haoheliu/AudioLDM/README.md

 Part of the code is borrowed from the following repos.
 We would like to thank the authors of these repos for their contribution.

 > https://github.com/LAION-AI/CLAP

 > https://github.com/CompVis/stable-diffusion

 > https://github.com/v-iashin/SpecVQGAN

 > https://github.com/toshas/torch-fidelity

+# Hardware requirement
+- GPU with 8GB of dedicated VRAM
+- A system with a 64-bit operating system (Windows 7, 8.1 or 10, Ubuntu 16.04 or later, or macOS 10.13 or later) 16GB or more of system RAM